 Cristina Prandi is Full Professor of Organic Chemistry at Chemistry Department of the University of Torin, where she is also Vice Rector for Research.
 Her main interests are related to the studies of synthetic transformations, organometallic chemistry, gold catalysis and target-oriented synthesis.
 She has focused her interest on the study of organometallic transformations in unconventional solvents, more in line with sustainability and green chemistry principles.
 She has carried out research on the synthesis of bioactive phytohormones analogues focusing on SAR (Structure Activity Relationship) studies and design of active derivatives.
 Recently, she also carried out research on the use of plant metabolites analogues for their potential anticancer activity.
 She is the leader of several national projects and chaired the Cost Action FA1206 dedicated to Strigolactones.
 With her experience, Cristina Prandi guarantees a functional link between the project and academic institutions.

-Domenico Sanseverino has a Master’s Degree in Work Psychology and Wellbeing in Organisations from the University of Turin and is completing his postgraduate professional training at the Department of Psychology.
-There, he is involved in research on remote working, focusing mainly on well-being, the work-life interface, and gender differences.
-In 2021, he participated in national research concerning the work experience in Italian universities during the pandemic, promoted by the National Conference of Equality Bodies of Italian Universities.
-In MINDtheGEPs, he will be involved in the quantitative research assessing gender imbalances, and the related data collection, analysis and report writing.
+Domenico Sanseverino has a Master’s Degree in Work Psychology and Wellbeing in Organisations and is currently a PhD student in Psychology at the University of Turin.
+In 2021, he participated in national research concerning the work experience in Italian universities during the pandemic, promoted by the National Conference of Equality Bodies of Italian Universities, while in 2022 he was a research fellow in the H2020 project "Re-UNITA - Research for Unita", where he was involved in the mentoring programme led by the University of Turin.
+In MINDtheGEPs, he was involved in quantitative research assessing gender imbalances, and the related data collection, analysis and report writing.